milli-consortium/milli-consortium.github.io/sessions2025.md

 ![](../images/Milli Lecture and Mixer.webp)

-> Milli Archives Foundation is a collective of individuals and communities interested in the nurturing of archives (https://milli.link/about/)
+> [Milli Archives Foundation](https://milli.link/about/) is a non-profit network of archives and archivists dedicated to building, nurturing and sustaining archives across India.

 ---
 ## 2025 Focus: How do you solve a problem like an archive?